freethefoot/freethefoot/_pages/about.md

 <h2 style="color: rgb(102, 136, 114);">Vision</h2>

-<p>Our vision is greater health, wellness, and happiness of all Canadians.
-We believe that more movement and access to nature is key to physical, mental, and emotional resilience.
-Therefore, everyone should have easy access to clean and abdundant nature, as it is so closely linked to our well-being.</p>
+<p>FreeTheFoot's vision is greater health, wellness, and happiness of Hamiltonians.
+Accessible transportation via movement and through nature is key to physical, mental, and emotional well-being/</p>

-<p>We believe in doing our part in educating Canadian businesses and policy-makers, partnering with like-minded groups, advocating for health promotion, and the liberation of nature.
+<p>We believe in doing our part in educating, partnering with like-minded groups, and advocating for our cause.
 In doing so, we support systemic change.</p>

 <h2 style="color: rgb(102, 136, 114);">Values</h2>